 - How Much Money Should I Save for a Child’s Education?

 - 11 Educational Plans in the Philippines Every Parent Should Consider

 3. Prepare Well for Interviews and Entrance Exams

 The most generous scholarship programs in terms of benefits have a rigorous application process.
 Review and practice answering questions in written and oral form.

 You can't just choose Biology, for example, just because the scholarship prioritizes this course.
 Be firm with your choice of a college degree, so you can enjoy the grant throughout your college years without regret.

-With so many scholarship programs in the Philippines for college students, there is always a good chance to continue education and get a degree even if your family is not financially capable to support your education.
-Don’t let poverty stop you from achieving your dreams.
+With so many scholarships in the Philippines for college students, there's always a good chance to continue education and get a degree even if your family's not financially capable to support your education.
+Don't let poverty stop you from achieving your dreams.
 Apply for a scholarship program now!

 - Student from Isabela receives scholarship from Duke University (CNN Philippines, 2021)